librato/statsd-librato-backend/README.md

                       provides an easy upgrade path.
 Defaults to false.

+* `skipInternalMetrics`: Boolean of whether to skip publishing of internal statsd metrics.
+This includes all metrics beginning with 'statsd.' and the metric numStats.
+Default false -- they are published to Librato.

 ## Upgrading from the old Librato statsd fork

 If you are upgrading from the old Librato [statsd